Veterans Health Guide

 Examples of MST include a service member enduring sexual activity against his or her will, including through force, coercion or when incapable of consent; being touched in uncomfortable sexual ways; being exposed to repeated comments about his or her body or sexual activities and unwanted sexual advances.

-In 2015, the VA published a factsheet citing data from its national screening program that revealed about 1 in 4 women and 1 in 100 men reported having experienced MST during provider screenings.
+In 2015, the data from the VA national screening program revealed that about 1 in 4 women and 1 in 100 men experienced MST during provider screenings.

 - Alcohol or drug misuse